megadoomer/membrane/README.md

-## Hive Cache
+## Membrane
-The multi caching package for the Alice e-commerce platform
+The multi caching package for the megadoomer application platform

 ## Configuration